GrantJenk/Hangman/README.md

 # Hangman
 A web interface to play Hangman, written in Javascript using React.

+## Game Info
+A random word will be chosen.
+The objective is to guess all the letters in that word, only allowing six mistakes.
+Use your keyboard to make a guess!

 ## Installation
 Run the following terminal command in the root directory of this project
 ```sh